bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

 Next we need to add the animation to our clouds.
 I have targeted the specific paths in the raw SVG and assigned them the classes `.cloud` and `.cloud2` both of these represent the two different cloud shapes in the SVG.
 Lets go ahead and give them `animation: cloudBreath 2s ease infinite`.
-We will use `infinite` for the `animation-iteration-count` so the animation loops continously over and over again.
+We will use `infinite` for the `animation-iteration-count` so the animation loops continuously over and over again.

 ```
 .cloud{